mtomassoli/golib/README.md

 3. `void attach(Stream stream, {bool detachOnError: false, bool reportErrors: false})` Attaches *stream* to the channel.
 If *detachOnError* is true, if and when *stream* sends an error, *stream* is detached from the channel.
-If *reportErrors* is false, the errors sent by *stream* are ignored and not pushed onto the channel.
+If *reportErrors* is false, the errors sent by *stream* are ignored and not sent on the channel.
 Errors are wrapped in the object *StreamError* so that you can spot them.

 4. `void attachAll(List<Stream> streams, {bool detachOnError: false, bool reportErrors: false})` Attaches all the streams in *streams* to the channel (see *attach* for the parameters).